Free Trial

 Today, NAP consistency does not hold the same strength as a factor in local search or map rankings.

 #8.
-Add Location Information to Meta Tags
+Mention the Location in the Meta Tags

 #9.
 Optimize the Site for Voice Search